harlan-zw/nuxt-seo/README.md

 </template>
 ```

-#### OgImage / OgImageScreenshot (optional)
+#### OgImageStatic / OgImageScreenshot (optional)

-If you want to use the dynamic og image feature, you should add the `OgImage` or `OgImageScreenshot` component to your app layout.
+If you want to use the dynamic og image feature, you should add the `OgImageStatic` or `OgImageScreenshot` component to your app layout.

+Please check the [nuxt-og-image](https://github.com/harlan-zw/nuxt-og-image) docs for full usage.

 ```vue
 <template>